Explaining Data Subject Access Requests — DSARs

 For you, your number one priority is receiving consent from your customers/employees to store this information, and then proceeding to ensure it lives in the correct regulation-compliant areas (depending on where you do business, you may need to adhere to GDPR, HIPAA, CCPA, LGPD, etc.).
 Just because you’ve done this, however, doesn’t mean you won’t receive a DSAR.

-For whatever reason, one of your customers has sent you a DSAR.
-As the customer, it’s quite easy to do so.
+For whatever reason, one of your customers or employees has sent you a DSAR.
 All they need to do is send you, or the relevant department, an email, a letter, or even a tweet requesting a copy of all the information you hold on them.
-Now comes the hard, or maybe the easy, part.
-Out of millions of pieces of data you store, how can you round up this one customer’s information and send it to them in the most cost-effective way possible?

-The Benefits of a Data Discovery Tool
+Data Discovery Tool Streamline DSARs

 Assuming you don’t have the time to scrub through thousands of folders and millions of files, emails, and database records, your best option is turning to PII Tools.
 When used by an auditing professional or data protection officer (DPO), PII Tools’ self-hosted software can do everything from discovering sensitive data across all your platforms, to protecting you from suffering your own breach incident.